 Capral continues to demonstrate a training commitment to its employees and the local community.
-This includes the provision of Certificate III Competitive Systems Training to 60 new production and warehouse workers at its Bremer Park site and Certificate IV and Diploma training in Competitive Systems and Processes at its Canning Vale site.
-In 2016, over 150 employees were enrolled by Capral in industry specific training initiatives and are currently working towards formal qualifications.
+This includes the provision of Certificate III Competitive Systems Training to production and warehouse workers at its Bremer Park site and Certificate IV and Diploma training in Competitive Systems and Processes at its Canning Vale site.